 …and to be honest, they were all pretty good – but that’s expected for Best in Class Hardware vendors, right?

-Today, while I was browsing the news, I found an article on TechCrunch ridiculing VMware’s new CEO & COO.
+While browsing the news today, I found an article on TechCrunch ridiculing VMware’s new CEO & COO.

 Let’s see if I can pull it back up, here it is: